Digital Technology in Clinical Trials

 - Signant Health , United Kingdom

-Bill leads product strategy and innovation, and the ePRO Science team at Signant Health.
+Bill is an eCOA scientist and VP of product intelligence and positioning at Signant Health.
 He has worked in the Pharmaceutical industry for over 25 years and is the author of over 70 publications and two industry textbooks on ePRO.
 His recent scientific work includes the use of wearable technology and BYOD eCOA in clinical trials.
 Bill is an active member of the C-PATH ePRO Consortium, is a member of the scientific leadership board of the Digital Medicine Society, and leads a group on wearable technology within DIA's Study Endpoints Community.
 Bill provides eClinical commentary on LinkedIn and Twitter (@billbyrom).

 Seya Colloud, PharmD

 Seya Colloud is a pharmacist by training and holds a Masters in International Drug Regulatory affairs from University Paris-Sud, (France).
 She works as Global Regulatory Director in the personalized healthcare team for F. Hoffmann La Roche in Switzerland.
 Her area of expertise and interest include medicine and digital health regulations.
 She is particularly interested in the regulatory frameworks at the interface between software as medical device and medicinal product development, including novel outcomes to measure diseases.

 - Assistant Professor of Biomedical Engineering

 - Duke University, United States